Skip To Main Content

 Funding Proposal

-The plan calls for 50.46% of the total project cost to be funded by the District with non-referendum dollars, including fund balance and alternative bonds, neither of which would increase the current tax rate.
-The other 49.54% would be funded with a bond referendum.
+The plan calls for more than 60% of the total project cost to be funded by the District with non-referendum dollars, including fund balance and alternative bonds, neither of which would increase the current tax rate.
+The District is asking the community to consider a referendum that funds the other 39.4%, which is $87,780,000.

 Photo of stairwell at Wilmot